BigCommerce VS Shopify Comparison: Which Is Better For Your Business?

 One more thing: Shopify has its own business financing service, Shopify Capital.
 Through Shopify Capital, you may be eligible for a merchant cash advance (MCA).

 Ease Of Use

-Shopify and BigCommerce each offer easy-to-use admins.
-If you’ve posted to a WordPress blog or sold on Etsy in the past, you’re not going to have much trouble on either platform as you choose a theme, change settings, and load products and images to your admin with either cart.
-Both walk you through setup and extend a helping hand via phone support, forums, a knowledge base, video tutorials, and more if you find yourself in need of help with the setup.
+BigCommerce and Shopify each offer easy-to-use admins.
+If you’ve posted to a WordPress blog or sold on Etsy in the past, you’re not going to have much trouble on either platform as you choose a theme, change settings, and load products and images.
+Both also extend a helping hand via phone support, forums, a knowledge base, video tutorials, and more if you find yourself in need of help with the setup.